-The school has its own public speaking assessments with certificates given in every year.
-Our aim is to give the children the confidence to speak and the forum to be heard.
+Our aim is to give the children the confidence to speak and the forum to be heard, across all Domains.

 An emphasis on Oracy is also placed in the school's Philosophy Circles.
 During these lessons, children are taught how to create their own philosophical questions.
 They then choose one question that is the focus of a philosophical enquiry, or dialogue.
 For example, the question might be, "Is it ever ok to steal?"